feder-cr/Auto_Jobs_Applier_AIHawk/README.md

 ## Troubleshooting

-- **Carefully read logs and output :** Most of the errors are verbosely reflected just watch the output and try to find the root couse.
-- **If nothing works by unknown reason:**  Use tested OS.
-Reboot and/or update OS.
-Use new clean venv.
-Try update Python to the tested version.
 - **ChromeDriver Issues:** Ensure ChromeDriver is compatible with your installed Chrome version.
 - **Missing Files:** Verify that all necessary files are present in the data folder.
-- **Invalid YAML:** Check your YAML files for syntax errors .
-Try to use external YAML validators e.g. https://www.yamllint.com/
+- **Invalid YAML:** Check your YAML files for syntax errors.
-- **OpenAI endpoint isues**: Try to check possible limits\blocking at their side

   If you encounter any issues, you can open an issue on [GitHub](https://github.com/feder-cr/linkedIn_auto_jobs_applier_with_AI/issues).
-  Please add valuable details to the subject and to the description.
-If you need new feature then please reflect this.
 I'll be more than happy to assist you!

 ## Conclusion